Kazbek Gekkiyev: Context

-Kazbek Gekkiyev was the seventh journalist killed in the North Caucus Region of Russia in ten years in connection to his work.
-The attack took place in the North Caucus region, a place known for terrorist attacks and threats organized by the Islamic insurgents against government functionaries, law enforcement, and moderate Muslims.
+Kazbek Gekkiyev was the seventh journalist killed in the North Caucasus Region of Russia in ten years in connection to his work.
+The attack took place in the North Caucasus region, a place known for terrorist attacks and threats organized by the Islamic insurgents against government functionaries, law enforcement, and moderate Muslims.
 The attacks conducted by the Islamic insurgents are interpreted as a message to journalists and reporters, that if you talk about the Islamic militants, you will be punished.
 The year 1999 was the worst for journalists with the number of journalists killed reaching 12.
 In 2009 Natalya Estemirova, journalist and human rights activist, was abducted in Chechnya and her body was later located with gunshot wounds.
 There were three known beatings and two murders in Dagestan in 2008, and with 3 journalists killed, one including Gadzhimurat Kamalov, worker of the newspaper in Chernovik who was shot and killed, Russia was ranked 6th most dangerous nation out of 40 in 2011.
 In 2012, Gekkiyev was the only journalist killed in 2012 taking Russia off the list of most dangerous countries for journalists.
 The attack specifically took place Kabardino-Balkaria, in the North Caucasus Region, which is normally viewed as a quiet republic compared to other parts of the region but has recently seen a sharp increase in militant violence due to police battling the Islamic militants.

 In 2005, violence in the region reached its highest point when dozens were killed at different government sites throughout Nalchik, after many simultaneous attacks planned by hundreds of militants were performed.
 Over 50 people have been placed before a judge, in a trial that has been in process sense 2007.
 One of Gekkiyevs attackers was identified as Zeitun Boziev, an Islamic militant who was killed by police in January 2013, the other remains unnamed.
 Boziev had a hand in the murdering of a traffic policeman on 1 June 2012, and a worker at Cherek ROVD on 29 July 2012.
 Islamic insurgents say their goal is to bring an Islamic state into existence in the region between the Black Sea and Caspian Sea.
 The insurgents complain of unfair treatment from authorities, police efforts to stop the violence, and tension between different ethnic groups between Balkars and Kabardians in Kabardino-Balkaria and others.